Are you and your partner about to get married? Before you say "I do," you…

 7. Retirement Accounts

 Even if you contribute to a 410(k) or pension through your work, that is considered marital property.
-If you want these to remain separate, it's important to include this in your prenuptial agreement.
+If you want these to remain separate, it's important to include this in your prenuptial agreement, especially if you are entering into the marriage with an already hefty retirement savings account.

 Schedule a Consultation to Create a Prenuptial Agreement in Raleigh